brooklynrail/brooklynrail-platform/content/people/michael-findley.md

 ---
-name: Michael Findley
+name: Michael Findlay
 first_name: Michael
-last_name: Findley
+last_name: Findlay
 short_bio: Born in Scotland in 1945, Mr. Findlay directed one of the first galleries in SoHo, New York City, in the 1960’s and ran his own gallery there from 1969-1977.
 Findlay is currently a Director of Acquavella Galleries,